-18 Things That Happened In The '90s That Would Never Fly Today
+18 '90s Things That Would Never Happen Now

 I feel like my perception of the passage of time is distorted.
 When I read a book or watch a movie created in 1995, my first thought tends to be “Oh, so it’s pretty recent.”
 And then it takes a few minutes for me to register that, no, actually that means it’s 20 years old.
 TWENTY YEARS.
 And then I feel so, so ancient.
 Like, I might as well just start wearing housecoats and buy an easy chair and never get out of it, because it’s all going to be over soon.

 But although I often perceive the '90s as not so long ago, in other ways, it feels incredibly distant — especially when I think about the changes in technology between then and now.
 In the space of only a couple of decades, there has been such a sea change in the way we communicate and consume media that it’s hard to imagine what life was like before.
 (Seriously, how the hell did we communicate without cell phones or email?
 How did I fulfill my desire for useless trivia without Wikipedia?)

 It absolutely blows my mind that kids born since the late '90s have grown up with no memory of life without mobile phones or the Internet.
 They will never know the struggles of learning how to use a card catalog, of having to make detailed plans of where and when to meet someone, of constantly being lost, of making their very first foray into the uncharted territory of the Internet Super Highway.
 There is a lot of stuff that shaped everyday life in the '90s that wouldn’t fly today.
 Read on and thank your Millennial stars that you don’t have to deal with these daily trials anymore.

 1. You arranged to meet your best friend at the mall, and then wandered around trying unsuccessfully to find her.
 This could go on for HOURS, because cell phones were not yet a thing.